frankzotynia10/netbox/README.md

 # netbox - WIP

+I'm trying to make a tool that allows the average person to install pre configured docker applications.

 Requirements: \
 Raspberry Pi 1/2/3/4 or other armv7 SOC board \
+Debian - Currently testing with Raspian Buster https://www.raspberrypi.org/downloads/raspbian/ \
 X86 architecture is not currently supported but will be in the future

-I'm trying to make a tool that allows the average person to install pre configured docker applications.

 GET STARTED